20 People In Intensive Care After Turbulent Singapore Airlines Flight - UrduPoint

 A 73-year-old British man died and 104 people were injured on the flight.

-A hospital in Bangkok said Wednesday its staff were treating, or had treated 85 of those injured, including 20 people who were currently in intensive care units.
+A hospital in Bangkok said on Wednesday that its staff were either treating or had treated 85 of those injured, including 20 people taken to intensive care units.

 A relief flight carrying 131 passengers and 12 crew landed at Singapore's Changi Airport on Wednesday morning.